 Do I recommend that hiding a camera is always the appropriate solution?
 No. Nor would most facilities welcome such clandestine efforts.
 Rather, ordinary vigilance by family members is the key to assuring quality care and a safe living environment.
 By being intimately involved in the care of your loved one, you serve to notice that you are closely watching what goes on.
 You are also ensuring that the nursing home staff are taking the proper precautions to keep their residents safe.

-Dino M. Colucci, Esquire, is the founder of Colucci, Colucci, Marcus & Flavin, P.C., a law firm dedicated to representing victims of neglect.
+Dino M. Colucci, the Esquire, is the founder of Colucci, Colucci & Marcus, P.C., a law firm dedicated to representing victims of neglect.
 For many years he has lectured and served as an adjunct Professor of Law at Suffolk University Law School.
 He has also been consistently named as a “Super Lawyer” by his peers as published by Boston Magazine.